GitAlias/gitalias/doc/index.md

   * [git heads](git-heads/) - Show log of heads
   * [git ignore](git-ignore/) - Ignore all untracked files by appending them to ".gitignore"
   * [git inbound](git-inbound/) - Show incoming changes compared to upstream
-  * [git init-empty](git-init-empty/) - Initalize a repo with an empty rebaseable commit
+  * [git init-empty](git-init-empty/) - Initialize a repo with an empty rebaseable commit
-  * [git initer](git-initer/) - Initalize a repo using our recommended way i.e. with an empty rebaseable commit
+  * [git initer](git-initer/) - Initialize a repo using our recommended way i.e. with an empty rebaseable commit
   * [git intercommit](git-intercommit/) - Use interdiff to see patch modifications
   * [git issues](git-issues/) - List all issues mentioned in commit messages between range of commits
   * [git l](git-l/) - Short for "git log"